rustic-rs/rustic/config/README.md

 ### Backup Hooks `[backup.hooks]`

-These external commands are before and after each backup, respectively.
+These external commands are run before and after each backup, respectively.

 **Note**: Global hooks and repository hooks are run additionaly.